dpb587/microdata-dom.php/README.md

 ## Development

 You can find runtime code in [`src`](./src) and test code in [`tests/src`](./tests/src).
-If you are making changes, you will need to have [PHPUnit][6] installed before you can run the tests...
+If you are making changes, you should already have [PHPUnit][6] installed before running the tests...

     $ phpunit

-The [Travis CI job][7] takes care of running tests on proposed and published changes.
+Alternatively, have your Concourse execute the tests with your local bits...

+    $ fly execute -c ci/tasks/test.yml -i repo=$PWD -x

+Builds are publicly accessible on [Travis CI][7] and internally with [Concourse][8].

 ## References

-You may find these specifications useful...
+You might find these specifications useful...

  * [W3C DOM4](http://www.w3.org/TR/dom/)
  * [HTML5](http://www.w3.org/TR/html5/)